 Temporary stay in Switzerland

-Persons, who are insured with an official health insurer of one of the EU states or Iceland, Norway or Liechtenstein (EFTA), have a claim to unanticipated medical treatment in case of illness, recreational accident or maternity during a temporary stay in Switzerland.
+EU/EFTA nationals, family members of EU/EFTA-nationals, stateless persons and refugees, who are insured with an official health insurer of the EU/EFTA, have a claim to unanticipated medical treatment in case of illness, recreational accident or maternity during a temporary stay in Switzerland.
 The Gemeinsame Einrichtung KVG is responsible for the whole of Switzerland for the examination of a claim and then coordinates the billing of the treatment costs as well as the subsequent invoicing to the relevant health insurance abroad.

 A temporary stay is considered such if the person intends to stay in Switzerland for a limited period of time and for a certain purpose and plans to return to his/her home country afterwards.Thus, the length of stay in Switzerland is known in advance.
 An exact date for the return journey is not compulsory, it is sufficient if the person states an approximate time period (e.g. “I intend to stay in Switzerland for studies for one and a half years).
 The precondition is that the centre of his/her life (main place of residence) remains in the home country during this time.